A general framework for data-driven uncertainty quantification under complex input dependencies using vine copulas: Discussion

 \section{Discussion}

-We proposed a general framework that enables uncertainty quantification (UQ) for problems where the input parameters of the system exhibit complex, non-Gaussian dependencies (copulas).
+We proposed a general framework that enables uncertainty quantification (UQ) for problems where the input parameters of the system exhibit complex, non-Gaussian, non-elliptical dependencies (copulas).
 The joint $\cdf$ of input parameters is expressed in terms of marginals and a copula, which are modelled separately.
 The copula is further modelled as a vine copula, \ie, a product of simpler $2$-copulas.
 This specification eases its construction, especially in high dimension, and offers a simple interpretation of the dependence model.
 A wide range of different dependence structures can be modelled using this approach.

-Our framework focuses in particular on regular (R-) vines, for which algorithms exist to compute the likelihood on available data, thus enabling parameter fitting.
-In addition, R-vines offer algorithms to compute the associated Rosenblatt transform and its inverse on data, needed to map the original input random vector into a vector with independent components and back.
-Thus, UQ techniques that work for independent inputs can be applied to any inputs coupled by R-vines.
+Our framework focuses in particular on regular (R-) vines, for which algorithms exist to compute the likelihood on available data, thus enabling parameter fitting and data driven inference.
+In addition, R-vines offer algorithms to compute the associated Rosenblatt transform and its inverse on data, used to map the original input random vector into a vector with independent components and back.
+Thus, UQ techniques that benefit from input independence can be applied to any inputs coupled by R-vines.
 In this work we restricted our attention to inputs with continuous marginals, which cover a large class of engineering problems.
 Extensions of R-vines to discrete (\eg, categorical and count) data have been recently proposed \citep{Panagiotelis2012_1063, Panagiotelis2017_138}.